linux4sam/egt/docs/src/topics.md

 EGT uses this method internally for several input backends like tslib and libinput.
-You can view the the source code of the associated egt::detail::InputTsLib and egt::detail::InputLibInput classes for examples of how to do this.
+You can view the the source code of the associated egt::v1::detail::InputTslib and egt::v1::detail::InputLibInput classes for examples of how to do this.
 Both of those classes use the egt::asio::posix::stream_descriptor class for wrapping the descriptor.